keli97/keli97.github.io/_pages/personal.md

 </figure>

-I am also a big fan of Nintendo Switch and play all kinds of games on it for entertainment.
+I am also a big fan of Nintendo Switch and play a variety of games on it for entertainment.
 Among all these games, The Legend of Zelda is the BEST game ever!

 <figure>
     <center><img src="https://keli97.github.io/files/life/zelda.jpeg" alt="Trulli" style="width:30%" class="center">